Thriving in His Space (Mark 11:11-25)

 Big Idea: God always creates places for people to walk with him and know him.
 That place is now the church.

 It was one of the most anticlimactic moments of my life.
 I was in Israel with Charlene.
 We had traveled to Joppa and Galilee.
 The day had come.
 We were finally going to arrive in Jerusalem.
-I’d read stories of people who’d arrived in Jerusalem the first time, and I expected to be moved.
+I’d read stories of people who’d arrived in Jerusalem for the first time, and I expected to be moved.
 The highlight for me was going to be standing at the site of the ancient temple.

 As soon as Solomon finished his prayer, fire came down from heaven and consumed the burnt offering and the sacrifices, and the glory of the LORD filled the temple.
 And the priests could not enter the house of the LORD, because the glory of the LORD filled the LORD’s house.
 (2 Chronicles 7:1-2)

 It’s where the Babylonians destroyed the temple, and it’s where Zerubbabel rebuilt the temple, later enhanced by King Herod.
-It’s where Jesus himself walked and taught.
+It’s where Jesus walked and taught.

-Josephus, one of the most famous historians of that day, wrote that Herod’s temple project was “the most glorious of his actions…sufficient for an everlasting memorial of him.”
+Josephus, one of the most famous historians of that day, wrote that Herod’s temple project was “the most glorious of his actions… sufficient for an everlasting memorial of him.”
 He said that “the exterior wanted nothing that could astound either mind or eye.”
 The sanctuary was covered with gold and silver, crimson and purple.
 As you approached Jerusalem, you would sometimes be blinded by the sun reflecting on the gold.
 It would dazzle you.
 It’s been said that Jerusalem wasn’t a city that had a temple; it’s more like the temple that had a city.
 The temple was a huge deal.

 Now, I knew it wasn’t like that anymore, and that a mosque now stands where the temple used to be, but I still wasn’t prepared for how I felt.
 You know those photos of downtown Detroit of buildings that used to be glorious but are now ruins?
 That’s what it felt like.